 I am still surprised at how many people misunderstand one of the basic concepts of trading – probability vs certainty.

 Some believe that if they have an unprofitable trade, somehow this increases the chance that their next trade will be profitable.
 If they incur a string of losses, they believe that their chance of a profitable trade increases as each unprofitable trade passes.
+No wonder more and more people are becoming more reliant on online tools such as a bitcoin trading bot.

 This is so nonsensical but people believe it.